amicuchu/NintendoClientsWiki/NEX-Common-Types.md

 | Uint32 | Content length |
 | | Content |

-A structure may "inherit" another structure.
-The "child" is stored right after the "parent", and gets its own version header.
+A structure may inherit another structure.
+The child is stored right after the parent, and gets its own version header.

 # Any Data Holder
 NEX has a class that can hold any object derived from nn::nex::Data.
 When these are transmitted as part of request or response data, some meta data is sent along with them, so the other side can properly identify and decode the object.